Good free online services have their own page

 You give your credit card or bank account details to PayPal.
 Once they have verified those details, you can "email" money to people!
 You just do something quite simple, and the recipient of the funds goes along to PayPal to collect (most of) their money... but they cannot access your credit card or bank account details.
 PayPal operates as a trusted middleman.
 It works pretty well.
 If you give PayPal your bank details, the person receiving money from you will be much happier, because if the funds are sourced with a credit card, the recipient gets less and has more hassle, if he/ she isn't paying PayPal an ongoing fee to participate at a higher level.

-Amazon:... is a great way to obtain easily books, DVDs, etc. Always consider buying a "used" copy... they can be very cheap, and genuinely "like new".
-It is a great source for books that are not mainstream.
-I've obtained old books, a replacement for an intersting but obscure thriller which I lost when only halfway through it.
+Books, DVDs: always consider buying a "used" copy?
+They can be very cheap, and are often genuinely "like new".
+It is also a great source for books that are not mainstream.
+I've obtained old books, a replacement for an interesting but obscure thriller which I lost when only halfway through it.
 I've bought bird guides for odd corners of the earth.

-Expedia: I've planned many trips with Expedia's help.
+Expedia: (Used regularly since 2004; continue to use at 2/18.)
+I've planned many trips with Expedia's help.

-Orbitz: A friend who is an "expert traveller" also likes Orbitz.
+Orbitz: A friend who is an "expert traveler" also liked Orbitz.
 I haven't used it much myself.
+(Friend's remark would have been about 2012.)

-Tucows: This is a good place to find software.
+Tucows: (Used regularly years ago...
+2001-2010?)
+This was an excellent good place to find software.
+I still use it from time to time in 2018.
 I've said more about on other pages, but thought it deserved a mention here, too.

 Page tested for compliance with INDUSTRY (not MS-only) standards, using the free, publicly accessible validator at validator.w3.org